libp2p/blog/src/_blog/kotlin-libp2p-2023.md

 ## Peer To Peer Networking

-So, it started more or less two years ago when a good friend of my was talking about cryptocurrency, specifically Ethereum.
-I had (and still have) my Kubernetes "cluster" running (just one single node) and I thought: "Well, why not deploy
-Ethereum nodes in my cluster?".
+So, it started more or less two years ago when a good friend of mine was talking about cryptocurrency, specifically Ethereum.
+I had (and still have) a Kubernetes "cluster" running at home (just one single node) and I thought: "Well, why not deploy Ethereum nodes in my cluster?".
 Nothing fancy, because it was not connected to main-net, but it was working.
 Nice!
 And that made me curious, because I knew cryptocurrency, or at least the technology behind it, is decentralized.
 How do these nodes communicate with each other?
 Because it must be entirely different from client-server communication.
 How do these nodes find each other?
 How can a node directly connect to another node (NAT, Firewall)?
 If 'A' sends something to 'B', perhaps it passes first 'C', 'D' and 'E'.
 How does it find the optimal route between 'A' and 'B'?
 And if a node in the mesh network disconnects, or a new node connects, how does the mesh deal with this dynamic behaviour?
 And that made me very interested into peer-to-peer networking.